nassimhaddad/firstnamesbe/README.md

+# firstNamesBe
-prenoms - a package to analyze belgian first names
+## an R package to analyze belgian first names